Mission

 2018

-Charles Emery becomes department chair.
+Charles Emery becomes chair of the department.

 2019